nyakotey/thesix/README.md

 pdflatex main.tex
 ```

 The resultant output is `main.pdf`.
-Run the above command to view the template
+Run the above command to view the template's version.

+> [!NOTE]
+>
+> Current page settings are for soft-copy viewing only!
+If you intend to produce a hardbound printout, use the print settings, which are optimized for book binding.
+Read the [FAQs](#faqs-and-open-issues)

 ## File Structure